+Consent is clear, knowing, and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
-Consent can be given by words or actions, as long as those words or actions consist of an affirmative, unambiguous, conscious decision by each participant to engage in mutually agreed-upon sexual activity.
+Consent can be given by words or actions, if those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
+If coercion, intimidation, threats, or physical force are used, there is no consent.